w3c/wai-std-gl-overview/index.md

 All W3C standards are reviewed for accessibility support by the Accessible Platform Architectures ([APA]({{ "/about/groups/apawg/" | relative_url }})) Working Group.

-The standards and Notes (which are not standards) introduced below are particularly relevant to accessibility.
+The W3C standards and Working Group Notes introduced below are particularly relevant to accessibility.

 ## Accessibility Guidelines {#guidelines}